 Some sponsors limit the number of proposals that will be accepted from an institution.
 A proposal RFP will state specifically if it limits the number of submissions.
 Texas Tech manages all limited submissions through the OVPR.
-The OVPR maintains a list of limited submission opportunities.
 When a limit is imposed, the university will require a notice of intent from those interested in submitting a proposal in response to that particular request for proposal (RFP).
 If more notices are received than the institutional limit allows, an internal competition will be held.
-As with all proposals for sponsored projects, proposals for limited submission programs are not authorized to leave the university without review and approval from ORS.
-As with all proposals for sponsored projects, proposals for limited submission programs are not authorized to leave the university without review and approval from ORS.
+As with all proposals for sponsored projects, proposals for limited submission programs are not authorized to leave the university without review and institution approval from ORS.

 Proposal Submission – ORS Deadlines

-ORS requests that all proposals be submitted to the office five (5) working days before the proposal deadline to ensure adequate time to check the proposal for compliance to university and sponsor regulations and to double check the budget for accuracy.
+Proposals must be submitted to the office five (5) working days before the proposal deadline to ensure adequate time for a thorough review of proposals for compliance to university and sponsor regulations and to double check the budget for accuracy.
 ORS will submit all proposals.